 In this chapter, each street type includes a description, typical characteristics, typical design and operational features, typical concepts, and links to design guidance.
 The concepts reflect existing right of way widths commonly found in Minneapolis and are intended to inform project concepts and preliminary designs.
 The typical concepts support the City’s Complete Streets Policy, Vision Zero commitment, greenhouse gas emission reduction goal, mode shift goal, commitment to racial justice, and stormwater management requirements.
 Where applicable, they include specific modal features, such as bikeways and transit lanes, and operational alternatives, such as one-way and two-way roadway options.

 The typical concepts reflect a fully reconstructed street and are not intended for smaller scale street retrofit projects.
 The street design guidance outlines more details to inform street retrofit projects.
 Typical concepts do not reflect exact conditions and are not intended to be used for construction.
 Street character, modal networks, right of way width, and topography vary across the same street type and preexisting conditions (e.g. encroachments) may limit use of the full right of way.
-Evaluating concepts must follow a decision-making process consistent with the City’s Complete Streets Policy – prioritizing people as they walk, bicycle, and take transit over people when they drive.
+Evaluating concepts must follow a decision-making process consistent with the City’s Complete Streets Policy – prioritizing people as they walk, roll, bicycle, and take transit over driving, deliveries, and parking.

 Design guidance for each street type is organized by zones (see Figure 2.1A.1):